distantmagic/paddler/tutorial-installing-llamacpp-aws-cuda.md

 1. Start an EC2 instance of any class with a GPU with CUDA support.

     If you want to compile llama.cpp on this instance, you will need at least 4GB for CUDA drivers and enough space for your LLM of choice.
 I recommed at least 30GB.
 Perform the following steps of this tutorial on the instance you started.

-2. Install NVIDIA Drivers:
+2. Install build dependencies:
     ```shell
     sudo apt update
     ```
     ```shell
+    sudo apt install build-essential ccache
+    ```

+3. Install NVIDIA Drivers:
+    ```shell
     sudo apt install nvidia-driver-550-server nvidia-headless-550-server nvidia-utils-550-server
     ```

-3. Install CUDA Toolkit (only the Base Installer).
+4. Install CUDA Toolkit (only the Base Installer).
 Download it and follow instructions from https://developer.nvidia.com/cuda-downloads

-    At the time of writing this tutorial, the highest available Ubuntu version supported is 22.04.
+ <   At the time of writing this tutorial, the highest available Ubuntu version supported is 22.04.
 But do not fear! :) We'll get it to work with some small workarounds (see the [Potential Errors](#potential-errors) section)

-4. Compile llama.cpp:
+5. Compile llama.cpp:
     ```shell
     git clone https://github.com/ggerganov/llama.cpp.git
     ```